Jacob Tanzer: Early life

-Jacob Tanzer was born in Longview, Washington on February 13, 1935.
-He attended Grant High School in Portland, Oregon.
+Jacob Tanzer was born in Longview, Washington on February 13, 1935 to a Jewish family.
+Tanzer was raised in Portland, Oregon, where he attended Grant High School.
 After high school he attended the University of Oregon in Eugene where he earned a Bachelor of Arts in 1956.
-Tanzer then went on to the university’s law school, graduating in 1959 with his Juris Doctor.
+Tanzer then went on to the university's law school, graduating in 1959 with his Juris Doctor.
 That year he passed the Oregon bar.
 He also attended Stanford University in California and Reed College in Portland, Oregon.

 Legal career

 From 1959 until 1962 Tanzer worked in private legal practice in Portland.
 Tanzer then joined the U.S. Department of Justice in 1962, where he would remain until 1964.
 In 1964, while working for the Department of Justice he was sent to Mississippi as part of the Civil Rights Division to investigate the murders of Chaney, Goodman, and Schwerner, three civil rights activists.
 The incident would later become the basis for the movie Mississippi Burning (1988).

 From 1965 until 1969 Jacob Tanzer worked as a deputy district attorney for Multnomah County, Oregon, the county where Portland is located.
-In 1969 he became Oregon’s first Solicitor General in the Oregon Department of Justice, serving until 1971 when he became the first director of the Oregon Department of Human Services.
+In 1969 he became Oregon's first Solicitor General in the Oregon Department of Justice, serving until 1971 when he became the first director of the Oregon Department of Human Services.
 While Solicitor General he defended the state's position in the U.S. Supreme Court case of Apodaca v.
 Oregon.
 Tanzer remained at that agency until 1973.